rhrhunter/vcv-robrichards/README.md

 **Note: you do not need to compile Rack.**

-You will then need to download the most recent version of the [Rack SDK](https://vcvrack.com/downloads/Rack-SDK-1.1.6.zip) and unzip it to some directory (e.g. ~/Downloads/Rack-SDK).
+You will then need to download the most recent version of the Rack SDK 2.0.6 ([mac](https://vcvrack.com/downloads/Rack-SDK-2.0.6-mac.zip)/[windows](https://vcvrack.com/downloads/Rack-SDK-2.0.6-windows.zip)/[linux](https://vcvrack.com/downloads/Rack-SDK-2.0.6-lin.zip)) and unzip it to some directory (e.g. ~/Downloads/Rack-SDK).

 Finally, clone this git repo, change directories into it, and run the following to compile and install the plugin in your Rack installation.

-* On macOS: `RACK_DIR=~/Downloads/Rack-SDK make install`
+* For example, on macOS: `RACK_DIR=~/Downloads/Rack-SDK make install`

 Then launch Rack.